List of resignations from the Guantanamo military commission: Darrel J. Vandeveld

 Darrel Vandeveld (born 1960) is an American lawyer with years of service as an infantry officer, including a Bronze Star from Operation Desert Storm, and JAG Officer in the United States Army Reserve.

 After resigning from GITMO due to ethical reasons related to the prosecution of Mohamed Jawad, he was refused promotion.
 Despite his having numerous years and deployments in the military, both as a soldier and lawyer, receiving many decorations and commendations for his performance, the promotions board passed him over.
 This occurred after he submitted a 4-page declaration detailing his experience at GITMO, in which he had witnessing severe illegal activity from US military and politicians.
-After nearly 30 years of service, Vandeveld retired from the Reserve at the rank of LTC (Lieutenant Colonel).
+After nearly 30 years of service, Vandeveld retired from the Reserve at the rank of Lieutenant Colonel.

 Vandeveld is notable for asking to resign from his appointment as a prosecutor before a Guantanamo military commission.
-According to the New York Times, officials confirmed on September 24, 2008, that, Lieutenant Colonel Vandeveld resigned over an ethical issue.

-Vandeveld is the seventh prosecutor to resign from serving as a Guantanamo prosecutor.
+According to the New York Times, officials confirmed on September 24, 2008, that Vandeveld resigned over an ethical issue.
+He is the seventh prosecutor to resign from serving as a Guantanamo prosecutor.

 Vandeveld was serving as a prosecutor in the case of Mohamed Jawad, a Pakistani youth who was charged with participating in a grenade attack in a bazaar in Afghanistan.
 Colonel Stephen R. Henley had been growing impatient with the prosecution, and had given them a deadline to share evidence they had withheld from defense attorney Major David J. R. Frakt, which he suspected could prove exculpatory.